A Not-So-August August

 Tests?
 Hah!
 There was an error on running rake test

 , and I don’t mean an error on a test case!
-The test_helper could not even load.
+The test_helper would not even load.

 Hopes of upgrading from rails 7.0 quickly evaporated.
 If you’re the type to learn a codebase through tests, you feel my pain.